Interested in learning Catalan?

 4)

-Create a comparative visual infographic summarizing the key points (using
+Create a comparative visual infographic summarising the key points (using

 Canva, Genial.ly, or similar).